 At Kim Jones’ Dior in Paris, almost every outfit was complemented by a bag: the new cross-body men's version of Dior's Saddle bag in silky nylon; neck wallets and small hard-case tube-shaped bags; soft fur bags; and more understated messenger-style numbers with metal buckles by Matthew Williams of ALYX.

 At Prada, meanwhile, there were already covetable black nylon backpacks, and Loewe had sleek crocodile clutch bags, large leather totes, and variations of the label’s hit Puzzle bag.

-For Fall/Winter 2019, almost every major fashion house had an updated it-bag for men, but few had worked on theirs as thoroughly as Virgil Abloh.
+For Fall/Winter 2019, almost every major fashion house has an updated it-bag for men, but few have worked on theirs as thoroughly as Virgil Abloh.
 In less than a year at Louis Vuitton, he has given us numerous versions of the Keepall: glow-in-the-dark; iridescent; semi-transparent neon pink and yellow; soft gray, and oversized black monogram-embossed in puffer material.
-This season also also gave us medium and purse-like mini versions of Louis Vuitton’s signature retro travel trunks.
+This season also brings us medium and purse-like mini versions of Louis Vuitton's signature retro travel trunks.